Can Stress Cause Headaches? Symptoms, Triggers & Quick Relief

 Can Stress Cause Headaches?

-Yes.
 Stress can directly cause headaches and is one of the most common triggers behind recurring head pain.
 For many people, headaches are not caused by eye strain or dehydration alone, but by prolonged mental and emotional stress.

 When stress becomes chronic, the nervous system remains overactivated.
 This leads to muscle tension, changes in blood flow, and increased pain sensitivity—all of which contribute to stress-related headaches.